Jasonlhy/VSCode-Hungry-Delete/README.md

 ### Smart Backspace

-To delete the upper empty line or delete all tabs or whitespaces until the end of the previous line.
+To delete the upper empty line or delete all tabs or white spaces until the end of the previous line.

 - Windows and Linux and Mac: Press `backspace`